 Our mission, vision and values are an essential part of our culture at GWMWater.
 We incorporate these into every action we take - whether it's providing assistance over the phone, fixing a service fault, or encouraging regional growth for our local communities.

 We have one of the largest geographic footprints of all the Victorian water businesses.
 We service a very large area of over 60,000 square kilometres, which is roughly the size of Tasmania!
 Our coverage extends over 13 municipalities, either in part or in full.

 View our Service Area Map (879kB)

 Each year we produce a series of reports about our performance and highlights for the 12 months.

 Our Water Plan outlines our service objectives for the 2013-2018 period.

-Our Strategic Directions have seven key themes that contribute to the achievement of our vision of ’Sustainable water for regional growth andvibrant communities’.
+Our Strategic Directions have six key themes that contribute to the achievement of our vision of 'Healthy environment, thriving community’.